 You can also read and download a full copy of the LLF TSA Policies, Processes & Protocols document.

 The purpose of the TSA’s charging policy is to provide clear guidance to alliance partner organisations regarding the application of charges for consultancy, training, CPD and school-to-school support events which are run on behalf of and within the geographical remit of the Alliance.

 The Strategic Board of Leading Learning Forward Teaching School Alliance led by St Hugh’s National Teaching School and North Lincolnshire Council in consultation with the Alliance Partnership Group will agree and determine the charging policy for the Teaching School Alliance on an annual basis and will review the policy, from time-to-time, as required.

-The TSA Finance Officer, in association with the Operational Leader/Manager, is responsible for the day-to-day application of the policy.
+The TSA Finance Officer, in association with the Director of Teaching School, is responsible for the day-to-day application of the policy.